 It finally came.
 The day we had all waited for.
 The studio has reopened for us to get back on the mat.
 Now we can all take a deep sigh of relief… cautiously.
 As we reopen and resume our martial arts training, what does it look like?
 Is it perfectly identical to the way it … Continue reading Resume and Remain: Fighting Back After the Pandemic

 Philosophy from a video game.
 “Finish him,” was the famous phrase heard on Mortal Kombat 3 when it came time to obliterate your opponent.
 You might remember the drunken wobble Raiden does just before Sub-Zero uppercuts him into oblivion.
 Good times.
-As a kid, another part of the game always stood out: the opening credits.
-The phrase flashing across the … Continue reading Mortal Kombat: A Quality Education
+As a kid, another part of the game always stood out: the opening credits. … Continue reading What Mortal Kombat Taught Me About Knowledge

 How many times have you seen the memes on social media displaying how nature differentiates apex predators?
 There’s one with a black snake that looks like a Brazilian Jiu-Jitsu black belt.
 Then there’s one (see inset) about people with cauliflower ears.
 These memes make for an interesting discussion.
 What about your appearance indicates you know … Continue reading 2 Reasons to Improve Your Body Language

 “No fair,” cries my son when he thinks his sister got a bigger piece of candy.
 “No fair,” he cries when I tell him he can’t go outside and play until he cleans his room.
 I politely remind him that sometimes, life isn’t fair.
 We see this often with children, but we don’t recognize it … Continue reading Why Me?: Unfairness and Life

 Sun Tzu and Spying on the Enemy In a recent webinar on Tactical Communication put on by the Verbal Judo Institute, the instructor often cited Sun Tzu’s Art of War.
 In Verbal Judo, one of the key parts of de-escalation and tactical communication is empathy.
-Several definitions are floating around, but in essence, empathy is the ability to “recognize, understand, and share … Continue reading Sun Tzu and Empathy: Spying on on the Enemy
+Several definitions are floating around, but in essence, empathy is … Continue reading How You Can Learn Empathy from a Book About War